o3de/o3de.org/content/docs/userguide/rendering/effect-groups/strength-camera-distance.md

 description: ' Set effect strength based on camera distance. '
 title: Setting Effect Strength Based on Camera Distance
 ---
-# Setting Effect Strength Based on Camera Distance<a name="effect-groups-strength-camera-distance"></a>
+# Setting Effect Strength Based on Camera Distance {#effect-groups-strength-camera-distance}

 You can use the **fadeDistance** attribute to set the effect strength based on the distance from the camera\.